Aternity/custom-metrics-examples/prometheus/README.md

 To configure Prometheus to send samples to this binary, add the following to your `prometheus.yml`:

-`Make sure you only use one of the following url:`
 ```yaml
 remote_write:
     # if you run remote storage adapter on an arbitrary host outside your k8s, make sure your prometheus server is able to reach it